-ACTIVITY: General Considerations fo r ALL trips and visits Visit Leader: Visit Details: Date of Visit: Assessment by: Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Rat idual l ting (H dium /l ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified (e.g. Generic Risk Assessments, G ols, including relevant sources of gu Guidance from Provider, etc.).
-Speci RA eaders / participants, qualifications ific CM's not included in the generic If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level All eventualities All staff will be appropriately their leadership roles and res y trained, experienced and qu sponsibilities alified to competently fulfil 0 implement management plar are of their roles and respons sibilities prior to departure All Incidents, Accidents or Emergencies The establishment has an evisit, and knows how to contain emergency plan for dealing wi act sources of help th an incident on an offsite 0 Emergencies the group rs to deal with an incident and y a mobile phone (with ready B. Mobile phones may not wo charged battery and call Leaders and Establishment Emergency Procedures, (Em numbers, a list of pupils and appropriate head contact's at contact details of parents, gro fter-hours number priate level of first aid training ng all emergency contact
+ACTIVITY: General Considerations fo r ALL trips and visits Visit Leader: Visit Details: Date of Visit: Assessment by: Da Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
+Rat idual I ting (H tium /I ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified (e.g. Generic Risk Assessments, (Controls, including relevant sources of guidance e.g. Generic Risk Assessments, Guidance from Provider, etc.).
+Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) Likelihood (1-4) Severity (1-4) Risk Level All eventualities All staff will be appropriate their leadership roles and readership ly trained, experienced and qu sponsibilities alified to competently fulfil 0 All leaders will meet prior to implement management place o departure to discuss and sha ns are risk assessments and • All leaders will be made aw vare of their roles and respons ibilities prior to departure Leaders will brief pupils reg and management process garding hazards and involve th nem in the risk assessment